sumito3478/aprikot-unsafe/README.md

-# aprikot-boilerplate
+# aprikot-unsafe

-This software is a boilerplate project for sbt.
+This software is an unsafe-operation library for Scala.

 This software is in early development and not well documented, but has some documentation comments in the source and with sbt doc, you can generate